 When should financial advisor follow up emails be sent?

-Remember you want to convey that you are a high quality advisor with priorities other than chasing down the next gig.
+Remember you want to convey that you are a high quality, high value financial advisor with priorities other than chasing down the next gig.
 You don’t want to show people that you have a ton of free time to email all day.
 Wait 3-5 business days from the meeting.
 Judge how interested they are and how quickly they seem to want to move forward.
 I

 How long should financial advisor follow up emails be?